 Recognition at Graduation

-- Honors Identification in Commencement Program - Cum laude, magna cum laude and summa cum laude are recognized at graduation ceremonies when the student has fulfilled all the requirements in the most recent prior semester.
-The University of Nevada, Reno commencement program at the graduation ceremony identifies all graduates of the Honors Program.
+- Honors Identification in Commencement Program - The University of Nevada, Reno commencement program at the graduation ceremony identifies all graduates of the Honors Program.

-- Honors Cording Ceremony - Students graduating in the Honors Program are recognized at an Honors Cording Ceremony and Reception to which graduates' family and friends are invited to attend.
-At the reception, graduates are awarded stoles and faculty mentors are recognized.
+- Honors Convocation - Students graduating in the Honors Program are recognized at a special Honors Convocation and reception the week prior to general University commencement exercises, to which graduates' family and friends are also invited.
+At the Convocation, graduates are awarded sashes and faculty mentors are recognized.

 - Honors Sashes - The Honors Program distributes sashes to its graduates during its semi-annual Honors Convocation ceremonies.
 Each graduate will be sashed by his or her Honors Thesis mentor while crossing the stage; this process is analogous to hooding ceremonies for graduate degrees.
 The Honors sash, which may be worn during all subsequent University and College/School commencement exercises, is a symbol of the graduate's four-year commitment to the Honors Program.
 In order to receive a sash, a graduating Honors student must attend Honors Convocation.
 Sashes will not be distributed to graduates either before or after the ceremony and sashes are not available for purchase.

 - Herz Gold Medal - The Herz Gold Medal is awarded by the University to the graduating senior with the highest GPA each semester.

 - Latin Distinctions - Those students in the top 1% of their College's/School's graduates receive the title of Summa Cum Laude, the top 5%-1.01% receive the title of Magna Cum Laude, and the top 10%-5.01% receive the title of Cum Laude.
 Ranking is based on University of Nevada, Reno and cumulative grade point averages.